How to Tell at a Glance if a Valve is Open or Closed

 If the valve has a tee-shaped handle, or is wedge-shaped like a deadbolt handle, your eyes can tell you it’s status with hardly a glance.

 When the handle is lined up with the pipe, or when a deadbolt points up and down, that means the valve or the lock is open.
-And it means that because it’s showing you a straight line along either the pipe or the doorway.
+You know because it’s showing you a straight line along either the pipe or the doorway.

 When that handle lies across the pipe, or the the deadbolt points across the doorway, that means the valve or lock is closed: the path is barred.